• Home

 About Us

-The St. Charles Education Association (SCEA) is a professional organization of over 1,000 teachers in Community Unit School District 303 serving the St Charles, South Elgin, Campton Hills, Wasco, and West Chicago areas.
-Our collective mission is to make our schools a place of hope, academic success and growth for all students.
-Our mission centers around the core values of solidarity, collaboration, advocacy, and engagement.
+The St. Charles Education Association (SCEA) represents over 1,000 dedicated educators in Community Unit School District 303, serving the communities of St. Charles, South Elgin, Campton Hills, Wasco, Elburn, and West Chicago.
+Our collective mission is to make our schools places of hope, growth, and academic success for every student.

 The roots for St. Charles public schools are rich in history, building the first public school (West Side School) in the state of Illinois in 1854, and consequently East Side School in 1856.
 In the 1880’s, after residents grew concerned about the rivalry between the two schools that led to regular fighting on the Main Street Bridge, Charles Haines provided the land and money to build a new school to house the older students (middle school and high school) in a single building.
 The oldest public school buildings still erected in St. Charles are Shelby School (1911, now a converted office building), Thompson Middle School (originally St. Charles High School in 1926), and Lincoln School (1928).